 - After you’ve decided on the amount you’ll be contributing, consider setting the automatic transfer.
 This not only saves you the headache of establishing each month’s transfer and ensuring you’re saving consistently.
 (Also certain brokers will not require a deposit at first when you sign up for auto-transfers every month.)

 - Pay attention to the amount of your contribution.
-Contributing over the annual limit of the limit is $6,500 for 2023 ($7,500 when you are 50 years old or over).
+Contributing over the annual limit is $6,500 for 2023 ($7,500 when you are 50 years old or over).
 In 2024, the limit is $7,700 ($8,000 when you are 50 years old or over).
 This could make you liable to an IRS penalty.
 Remember this contribution limitation applies to all of your IRA accounts rolled into one.
 If you have an IRA with a Roth and a traditional IRA, the limit is a traditional one, the limit will be the total of both accounts.

 How a Roth IRA Differs From a Traditional IRA